 LIABILITY INSURANCE: During the official practice and competition days of any American Bass Anglers tournament, competitors may not operate a boat unless that contestant has provided ABA documented proof of a minimum of $100,000 per occurrence boating liability insurance (see Participant Release of Liability and Official Entry Forms) covering the boat being used.
 Proof of insurance must also be with the boat being used and must cover the competitors using that boat.
 Random checks may be conducted at tournament registration and/or at tournament weigh-in and any competitor not in compliance may be disqualified.

 PRE-REGISTERED ENTRIES: It is recommended that contestants pre-register through the American Bass Anglers National headquarters to ensure their reserved slot in the tournament.
 Registration will be limited to 250 teams.
 Each team member must be a member of American Bass Anglers.
 Membership requirements can be satisfied at the same time as registration.
 Contestants desiring to register on-site must do so in person during the official registration period.
-Registration period for teams begins November 5, 2018.
+The registration period begins on November 11, 2021.

 TEAM COMPOSITION: A team will be comprised of two anglers meeting the requirements as specified in the Participants and Eligibility sections.

-ENTRY FEE: Entry fee is $150 per team if registering prior to the entry deadline.
-After the entry deadline, 22 April 2019, a $25 late fee will be assessed.
+ENTRY FEE: The entry fee is $150 per team if registering prior to the entry deadline.
+After the entry deadline, 14 April 2022, a $25 late fee will be assessed.

-POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type examination as determined by ABA and abide by its conclusion should he/she be accused of any rule violation.
-In the event of a protest for rule violation American Bass Anglers Inc. shall have the discretion to determine the need for a polygraph/truth verification method examination.
+POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type-examination as determined by ABA, and abide by its conclusion should he/she be accused of any rule violation.
+In the event of a protest for a rule violation, American Bass Anglers Inc. shall have the discretion to determine the need for a polygraph/truth verification method examination.
 The American Bass Anglers, Inc. shall be responsible for selecting an independent expert to administer and interpret the results and establishing, in consultation with the expert administrator, the scope of the questions which may be asked during the polygraph/truth verification method examination.
 The American Bass Anglers, Inc. shall attempt to have the location of such polygraph/truth verification method examination as close in proximity to the angler's permanent address or such other mutually convenient as possible.
 The competitor shall make himself/herself available at the location selected by the American Bass Anglers, Inc. and shall cooperate in all respects with such examination.
-Anglers taking a polygraph/truth verification method examination may be responsible for any and all cost incurred.
+Anglers taking a polygraph/truth verification method examination may be responsible for all costs incurred.

 GUIDES: Individuals who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30-day period are not eligible to compete in this event

 OFF LIMITS: There will be no official off-limit period.
-Off-limit areas will consist of those designated by local, state and federal authorities, and within 50 yards of a marina gas pump.
+Off-limit areas will consist of those designated by local, state, and federal authorities, and within 50 yards of a marina gas pump.
 Tournament directors may impose other off-limit areas at their discretion at the time of the pre-tournament meeting.
 No contestant may be on tournament waters for the purpose of locating fish or potential fishing waters after daily weigh-ins.
-The purchasing of information, the hiring of services or receiving on the water information from local anglers will not be permitted after the entry deadline (22 April 2019).
+The purchasing of information, the hiring of services, or receiving on the water information from local anglers will not be permitted after the entry deadline (14 April 2022).

-SAFETY/BOAT CHECK: Safe boating will be observed at all times.
+SAFETY/BOAT CHECK: Safe boating will be observed always.
 Contestants understand that participating in fishing tournaments in an open boat is inherently dangerous.
-Safe boating conduct will be observed at all times.
-During the official practice and competition, each competitor is required to wear a U.S. Coast Guard approved chest-type life preserver (PFD).
+During the official practice and competition, each competitor is required to wear a U.S. Coast Guard approved chest type life preserver (PFD).
 This preserver must be worn any time the combustion engine is in gear.
-This preserver must be strapped, snapped or zippered securely and maintained in that condition until the combustion engine is shut off.
+This preserver must be strapped, snapped, or zippered securely and maintained in that condition until the combustion engine is shut off.
 The boat operator must have a safety-stop switch attached to his/her person when the combustion engine is in gear.
-During practice and tournament hours extreme caution must be exercised by boat operator during bad weather.
-In addition, extreme caution must be exercised, and boat operator must be aware that there could be large cruisers and/or barges operating on tournament lakes that displace extremely large volumes of water which create unusually large wakes and turbulence.
-Weather and water turbulence can be extremely hazardous and extreme caution should always be exercised.
+During practice and tournament hours, extreme caution must be exercised by boat operator during bad weather.
+In addition, extreme caution must be exercised and boat operator must be aware that there could be large cruisers and/or barges operating on tournament lakes that displace extremely large volumes of water which create unusually large wakes and turbulence.
+Weather and water turbulence can be extremely hazardous and extreme caution should be always exercised.
 Violation of either the PFD or safety-stop switch portion of this rule will result in disqualification.

 i.)
 Use of alcohol or drugs (other than those purchased over-the-counter or prescribed by a licensed physician) by any competitor during the official practice or during the tournament will not be tolerated and shall be cause for automatic disqualification from this and all future ABA tournaments.
 No alcoholic beverages other stimulants or depressants or otherwise, shall be allowed in the boats during the official practice or competition days, or in the weigh-in area.

 ii.)
-Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non-competitors who may be on tournament waters.
-Any act of a competitor which reflects unfavorably upon efforts to promote fisheries conservation, clean waters and courtesy, shall be reason for disqualification.
+Maximum courtesy must be practiced always, especially about boating and angling near non-competitors who may be on tournament waters.
+Any act of a competitor which reflects unfavorably upon efforts to promote fisheries conservation, clean waters, and courtesy, shall be a reason for disqualification.

 iii.)
 All competitors are bound by the prevailing statutes and regulations of the state of Georgia.